 The Classes and Magic

 This is probably what you’ve been waiting for, the classes.
 You’ve probably been asking “When can I play a Wizard?”.
 The answer is every weekend.
-There are ten classes that anyone can play, starting the first day they come out.
-At the end of the class section I’ll talk a little bit about magic.
+There are ten classes that anyone can play, starting the first day they come out and two more once they gain level 6 in any class At the end of the class section I’ll talk a little bit about magic.

 Archer is the primary ranged class, they focus on ranged combat with a bow.

 Assassin is a hybrid class that focuses on stealth.
 They get both ranged and melee combat abilities.
 You can find an introductory video HERE.

 Barbarian is a hybrid class.
 They are mainly a melee class.
 They get to wear some armor and get some protections from magic.